sonich2401/XFileSelector/README.md

 This will not compile on windows and if you do get it to compile it uses UNIX only headers so you would have to implement those functions yourselfs

 ### How to Use
 You can use this in 2 ways.
 I wrote this in C++ because it was easier to take a OOP design for a GUI so this is not compatible with C. HOWEVER, you can include the executable in the folder of your C program and pipe the output of this program into yours.
-So, you can use this with C.
+So, you can use this with C. You can get a executable from the Release tab.

 ### If you are going to use this from the command line, you can use it like so (C compatible)
 ```